Iran summons German envoy over tweet on executed wrestler - WHIZ News

 “Such flagrant disregard for the right to life through summary executions is not only a matter of domestic concern,” said the U.N. experts’ statement on Monday.
 “We call on the international community to react strongly to these actions by the Islamic Republic of Iran.”

-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this story.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and David Rising in Berlin contributed to this story.